gogins/csound-extended/README.md

         3   Runs `bash build-wasm.sh`, which:

-            1   Builds the CMask opcodes for Csound for WebAssembly,
+            1   Builds the CMask opcodes for Csound for WebAssembly.

-            2   Builds the Csound static library for WebAssembly,
+            2   Builds the Csound static library for WebAssembly.

-            3   Builds two Csound JavaScript interface classes for WebAssembly, and
+            3   Builds two Csound JavaScript interface classes for WebAssembly.

             4   Runs `bash release-wasm.sh` to package the build artifacts and some examples in an archive for release.

 Any of the bash scripts in this sequence can be run independently, and will continue to the end of the sequence.

 #### Building csound.node